alwaysdata/documentation/content/languages/dotnet/configuration/index.en.md

 Versions are not necessarily [already installed]({{< ref "languages#versions" >}}).

+Major releases of .NET alternate between Long Term Support (LTS) and Standard Term Support (STS) per [.NET and .NET Core release lifecycle](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core#lifecycle).

+The current policy is that LTS versions will be made available after the General Availability (GA) release that is fully supported by Microsoft.

 ## Environment

 Your .NET environment starts off empty, with no ready installed libraries.